Mexican National Lightweight Championship

-Rayo Metálico is the current champion in his first reign.
-He won the title by defeating Futuro at CMLL Noche de Campeones on September 27, 2024, in Mexico City, Mexico.
-He is the 52nd overall champion and the 42nd person to hold the title.
+Calavera Jr. I is the current champion in his first reign.
+He won the title by defeating Rayo Metálico at CMLL Lunes Clasico on March 23, 2026, in Puebla, Puebla.
+He is the 53rd overall champion and the 43rd person to hold the title.
 Rodolfo Ruiz and Taro are tied for the most reigns as champion, with three in total; Mishima Ota has the shortest reign, at 1 day.
 Black Shadow holds the record for the longest individual reign, at over 1,901 days, while Juan Diaz held the championship 1,979 days divided over two reigns.

 Championship tournaments

 2008 Mexican National Lightweight Tournament

 Mini Damián 666 one of 24 competitors in the 2008 tournament.

 In 2008 the Mexican National Lightweight Championship was reintroduced after being vacant since 2005.
 CMLL held two Torneo cibernetico elimination matches, one on September 9 and one on September 16 to determine the finalists.
 Pierrothito won the first torneo cibernetico by eliminating Pequeño Olimpico in the end.
 Mascarita Dorada won the second torneo cibernetico, eliminating Pequeño Black Warrior in the last fall.
 On September 23, 2009, Pierrothito defeated Mascarita Dorada to win the championship, becoming the first Mini-Estrella to win the Mexican National Lightweight Championship.